-Warwickshire’s Rural Profile – A joint project with Warwickshire Observatory on behalf of the Regeneration and Infrastructure Group.
+Warwickshire’s rural profile (PDF, 505.13 KB) – A joint project with Warwickshire Observatory on behalf of the Regeneration and Infrastructure Group.
 The report considered the contribution of the rural economy to economic growth in the county.
-Analysis was undertaken at lower super-output area (LSOA) level using the 2011 rural-urban definition provided by the Office for National Statistics (ONS).
-Broader indicators were also considered including natural environment, population, health, and life expectancy.

 UK Central – Research on behalf of the Transport Planning Group which considered the economic opportunities of the UK Central major development and how Warwickshire could benefit from improved connectivity to the area.
 The report considered economic forecast data, demographics, commuter flows, and business activity as well as existing and future links with the main investment zones.

-We have also supported WCC services including Transport Planning, Regeneration and Infrastructure, Flood Risk and Water Management and CSW Broadband with the preparation of business cases and funding applications.
+We have also supported county services including transport planning, regeneration and infrastructure, flood risk and water management and CSW Broadband with the preparation of business cases and funding applications.

-Given the strong relationship and interdependencies between Coventry and Warwickshire’s economy, it was decided that a single Local Economic Assessment should be undertaken covering this functional economic area.
-The Coventry and Warwickshire Economic Assessment was published in March 2011:
+Given the strong relationship and interdependencies between Coventry and Warwickshire’s economy, a single local economic assessment was undertaken covering this functional economic area.
+The Coventry and Warwickshire economic assessment was published in March 2011:

 - Coventry and Warwickshire economic assessment (PDF, 3.57 MB)